Sean has been in the industry of gardening and landscaping since 2006. He is also a certified arborist that specializes in plant health.

-- Add 1-2 ml of dish detergent or insecticidal soap into the container
+- 1-2 ml dish detergent or insecticidal soap

-- Slowly fill the liter container with warm water.
+- Slowly fill the container with warm water.
 Stir vigorously while filling!

 - Pour the mixture into a sprayer.

-Neem has a very earthly aroma that some people find unpleasant.
+- Neem has a very earthly aroma that some people find unpleasant.
 Houseplants can be taken outside and sprayed, then brought back inside once the mixture has dried.
-This will help reduce the aroma of neem.
+This will help reduce the aroma.